gesture-classification/gesture_classification/README.md

 ## Conclusion
-As a result of the study, it was created the data processing algorithm and the machine learning model, which is predicting wrist gestures by muscle signals.
+As a result of the study, the data processing algorithm and the machine learning model, predicting wrist gestures by muscle signals, were created.
 The model can be used to create better hand prostheses.

 :arrow_up:[ to contents](README.md#Contents)